 Without releasing Xiangge, Mingxuan threw them a cold glance.
 "Return to the palace.
 Now."

-The Head Eunuch looked paralyzed.
+The chief eunuch looked paralyzed.
 "But... but Junshang..."

-The Emperor's response was immediate.
+Mingxuan's response was immediate.
 He whistled, a sharp, shrill note that pierced the night like a hawk's hunting cry.

 Hooves thundered through the darkness.
 An enormous black stallion broke through the mist, moving like violent wind along the deserted road.

-It was Heisha, the Emperor's personal steed, fierce and utterly untamable.
+It was Heisha, the emperor's personal steed, fierce and utterly untamable.
 It answered to no one but its master.

 Mingxuan lifted Xiangge as if he weighed nothing, as if he were still that small child who once fit in the crook of one arm, and placed him onto the saddle.